GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Method

 \subsection{Choice of Predictor}

 We can approximate the MSE-optimal predictors with neural networks $F$ and $G$.

-To calculate $\delta_t(X|Y;F,G)$, we first have to train the neural networks using a training set.
-Once trained, the neural networks can be used to calculate $\Delta\MSE(X|Y;F,G)$ using hold-out test individuals.
+To calculate $\delta_t(X|Y;F,G)$, we first have to train the forecasting neural networks.
+Once trained, the neural networks can be used to calculate $\Delta\MSE(X|Y;F,G)$ on hold-out test subjects.
 Thus, the predictors' performance depends on the training data, optimization, network initialization, and other implementation details.
-Even with the best optimizer and initialization procedure, a bad training-test split of data could, for instance, result in sub-optimal network weights and consequently false causal relations prediction.
+Even with the best optimizer and initialization procedure, a bad training-test split could, for instance, result in a sub-optimal model and consequently false causal link estimates.
 For more robust causal discovery, in \MNAME, we repeat the estimation of $\Delta\MSE(X|Y;F,G)$ multiple times using different random splits of data and test that $\Delta\MSE$ is positive on average using a statistical test.

-We use a \textit{single} recurrent neural network (RNN)~\cite{graves2009novel} in place of all predictors.
-The RNN is trained to predict the next step values of all the variables given all available past values.
-In particular, the RNN model from~\cite{nguyen2020predicting} was used since it can impute missing values.
-Note that the choice of neural network architecture is not critical.
-Any architecture should work as long as it can handle missing data and learn from temporal dynamics to forecast future values.
+We use a \textit{single} forecasting recurrent neural network (RNN)~\citep{graves2009novel} in place of all predictors.
+The RNN is trained to predict the next step values of all the variables, $\mathbf{\Omega}_t$, given all available past values, $\mathbf{\Omega}^{t}$.
+We adopt the RNN model from~\citep{nguyen2020predicting} since it implements model interpolation to handle missing values.
+In particular, if there are missing values at time $t$, they can be replaced by the RNN prediction, $\mathbf{\widehat{\Omega}}_t$ (model interpolation).
+This timepoint with interpolated values is then concatenated with $\mathbf{\Omega}^{t}$ to form $\mathbf{\Omega}^{t+1}$ which is subsequently used to predict values at time $t{+}1$.
+In this way, the RNN is not aware whether the features are observed/measured or imputed.
+Missing values are ignored when calculating training loss and estimating $\delta_t(X|Y;F,G)$ on hold-out subjects (Eq~\ref{eq:mse_nn}).
+Training follows~\citep{nguyen2020predicting} so that even data containing missing values can be used for RNN training.
+Note that the choice of the neural network is not very critical.
+Given that the network can fit the data well, any neural network model that forecasts future values from past values and implements model interpolation should work in \MNAME.